sudeisler-sketch/PMI-Project/README.md

 ## AI Disclosure
 AI tools were used for brainstorming, debugging, structuring the analysis, and improving language.
 Final decisions and submission were completed by the student.

-## AI Disclosure
-AI tools were used for brainstorming, debugging, structuring the analysis, and improving language.
-Final decisions and submission were completed by the student.